nmt28/UAVSARhdr/README.md

 # UAVSARhdr

 UAVSARhdr is a simple python script to create a header file to accompany orthorectified UAVSAR binary images.
-A blog post describing its purpose and use was first written in 2014 ([here](https://spectraldifferences.wordpress.com/2014/09/29/envi-header-uavsar/)) and has updated where necessary and provided below.
+A blog post describing its purpose and use was first written in 2014 and has ben updated where necessary and is provided below.

 ## Basic Usage